- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

-The only thing you need to keep in mind when using antibiotics is that you can relapse after treatment, so it’s vital to take preventative measures and continue to improve your overall digestive function.
+The only thing you need to keep in mind when using antibiotics is that relapse can occur after treatment, so it’s vital to take preventative measures and continue to improve your overall digestive function.

-That being said, using Xifaxan for SIBO patients with diarrhea predominant symptom is usually a very effective option.
+That being said, using Xifaxan for SIBO in patients who have diarrhea as a predominant symptom is usually a very effective option.